Netflix Inc.

 | Trailing P/E (GAAP) | ~30× |

-Netflix's ~30× forward P/E (underlying, ex-breakup fee) sits at the lower end of the consumer tech median (~30–35×); the PEG of ~1.0× is genuine GARP territory given ~30% EPS CAGR from operating margin expansion (29.5% → 31.5% → 35%+ longer-term).
-P/FCF of ~44× on 2025 actuals compresses to ~38× on the 2026 $11B FCF guide, showing real cash generation improving.
-The trailing GAAP P/E is distorted by the $2.8B WBD breakup fee — on an underlying basis it's ~39×, which means the multiple compression thesis depends entirely on margin execution in H2 2026 as front-loaded content amortization normalizes.
+After the de-rating to ~$77, Netflix's ~24× forward P/E (underlying, ex-breakup fee) sits below the consumer-tech median (~30–35×), and the PEG of ~0.8× is firmly in GARP territory given ~30% EPS CAGR from operating margin expansion (29.5% → 31.5% → 35%+ longer-term).
+P/FCF of ~34× on 2025 actuals compresses to ~30× on the 2026 $11B FCF guide, showing real cash generation improving against a now-lower price.
+The trailing GAAP P/E is distorted by the $2.8B WBD breakup fee — on an underlying basis it's ~31× — so the bull case still depends on margin execution in H2 2026 as front-loaded content amortization normalizes, but the valuation cushion has widened materially.

 Where We Are vs Targets